csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Next, write statements that answer the these two questions:

 #.
-Does value `'w'` occur in both arrays (true/false)?
+Does value `'w'` occur in both arrays (display true/false)?
 #.
-What is the first value that occurs in both arrays (searching left to right)?
-If these is no match, display `no match`.
+What is the first value that occurs in both arrays, searching from left to right?
+If none is found, display `no match`.

 After completing these two problems, make sure the program answers these questions correctly.
 The expected results are:

 - Does `'w'` occur in both arrays -> `false`
-- first value that occurs in both arrays -> `U`
+- first value that occurs in both arrays -> `'U'`

 Again, evaluate your work by changing the array initialization to: